EUROPEAN ENVIRONMENTAL TRIBUNAL

 how it happened

-In the first years of 1990s I became a member of the European Environmental Tribunal, in Brussels.
-Then, I think I was the only one who was not a judge.
+In the early 1990s I became a founding member of the European Environmental Tribunal, in Brussels.